 A. Obtain a listing of entity bank accounts for the fiscal period from management and management's representation that the listing is complete.
 Ask management to identify the entity's main operating account.
 Select the entity's main operating account and randomly select 4 additional accounts (or all accounts if less than 5).
-Randomly select one month from the fiscal period, obtain and inspect the corresponding bank statement and reconciliation for each selected account, and observe that.
+Randomly select one month from the fiscal period, obtain and inspect the corresponding bank statement and reconciliation for each selected account, and observe that:

-A listing of bank accounts was provided and included one bank account.
+A listing of bank accounts was provided and included a total of one bank account.
+Management identified the Authority's main operating account.
 No exceptions were noted as a result of performing this procedure.
-From the listing provided, we haphazardly selected one reconciliation from the bank account, resulting in one bank reconciliation obtained and subjected to the below procedures.
+From the listing provided, we selected and obtained the bank reconciliation for the month ending May 2023, resulting in one bank reconciliation obtained and subjected to the below procedures.

-iv.
-Bank reconciliations include evidence that they were prepared within 2 months of the related statement closing date (e.g., initialed and dated, electronically logged):
+i.
+Bank reconciliations include evidence that they were prepared within 2 months of the related statement closing date (e.g., initialed and dated, electronically logged);